 While this definition varies by state, acts in places accessible to the general public, such as roads, stores, parks, and restaurants certainly fall within the public place requirement.
 Moreover, lewd acts in other environments not open to the general public, such as jails and hospitals, may suffice.
 In fact, in many states, acts in any place visible to the public satisfy this element of public lewdness.
 For example, sexual activity inside an automobile that is visible to someone outside the automobile constitutes lewd behavior.
 Similarly, lewd acts inside a private home may meet the public place requirement if persons outside the home can observe the acts.

-While the prosecutor must prove that the defendant intended to commit the act in a public place, the law, in determining intent, considers whether a reasonable person in the same circumstances would have known the act would be open to observation by others.
-If the jury answers “Yes,” the prosecutor has met his burden in proving intent.
+While the prosecutor must prove that the defendant intended to commit the act in a public place, it need not prove that the defendant intended to be viewed by the public.
+But in determining intent, the law considers whether a reasonable person in the same circumstances would have known the act would be seen by others.
+If the jury answers "Yes," the prosecutor has met his burden in proving intent.
 In other words, if a defendant recklessly disregards a substantial risk of exposure to other persons, the law considers the intent element satisfied.

 Individuals charged with public lewdness commonly raise a number of defenses.

 A person could expose a private part with no sexual motive.
 For example, a person might urinate in public without the intent to arouse sexual desire or gratification.
 Such an action would not constitute public lewdness in many states.

 A person might engage in sexual activity in a typically private location, such as a home or hotel room, without intending public exposure.
 For example, a couple might have sexual contact in a bedroom, without the knowledge that a window curtain is open, thereby creating visibility to someone outside the room.
 In such a case, the defendant could raise lack of intent as a defense.